yangdanny97/yangdanny97.github.io/_posts/2023-12-28-advent-of-code-in-rust.md

 I found that writing code in a functional style helped keep the borrow checker happy.
 I ended up writing a lot of functions where I take a container, update it, and return the updated container.
 If I really wanted functions with side effects, I could have made some custom traits for the containers I cared about, but for scripting purposes I found just returning the updated container from a regular function to be adequate.
 For more complex update-or-insert style operations on HashMaps, I found `entry` to be very useful.

 The trickiest situation that I ran into was probably is the "using a value in the container == borrowing the whole container" thing.
 I had a `HashMap<String, int64>` and I wanted to find & remove the mapping with the largest value (like a priority queue, but `O(n)`).

-My initial intuition was to use `max_by_value`, which should give me both the key and the value, but that borrows the whole container due to returning a reference to the value, preventing me from removing the mapping later on.
+My initial intuition was to get the key and value using `max_by_value`, then remove the entry.
+However, getting the value that way gives a reference to the value and borrows the container, preventing me from mutating the container later.
+In the end, I got the maximum key first, then got the value by removing the entry with `remove`.

 Another strange (hopefully not-representative) issue that I ran into was some linking errors when I tried to use the `z3` crate.
 I tried a number of solutions, including building z3 from source, but in the end I was unable to get it to work in Rust.
 For that particular puzzle, I gave up and just printed the constraints out and ran the z3 binary manually.